copasi/copasi-dependencies/src/libSBML/README.txt

 This will let it automatically find the source code and know where to put the binaries it builds.
-If you run cmake-gui in some other way, you'll need to tell it the location of the source code (libsbml/) and where to build the binaries (libsbml/build/).
+If you run cmake-gui in some other way, you'll need to tell it the location of the source code (e.g., /your/path/to/libsbml-5.10.0-Source) and where to build the binaries (e.g., /your/path/to/libsbml-5.10.0-Source/build/).

 Next, click the "Configure" button.
 The first time you do this for libSBML, CMake will bring forth a dialog box asking you what scheme to